Embracing social media: tips for health care marketers in 2017

 So how do you create real customer value (and follow-on brand value and business value) from social media use in healthcare?
 What we at Trajectory refer to as “Social Capital.”
 We believe it requires organizations to embrace social media as a central part of their business strategy, beyond marketing and as an adjunct to campaigns.
 Embedding social media across all aspects of the organization, and alongside mobile and digital, to keep close to consumers who incorporate social media across all aspects of their lives.
 Who are using social media to search, evaluate, choose and use your services and forge new connections through your brand.

 Rob Begg’s tips for healthcare marketers article mentions the power of social listening.
 And he cites that in general, healthcare organizations have found four uses for social listening:

 1. Monitoring brand health

 2. Tuning into conversations about issues that are important to patients

 4. Discovering patient communities

 While these are powerful uses, using social media strategically beyond the marketing department means also being able to spread its value across the organization, e.g. as a resource for data, a tool for relationship building, for customer service and as a feedback loop for service improvements.

-Social media gives healthcare organizations the ability to punch above their weight.
+The impact of social media on healthcare gives organizations the ability to punch above their weight when utilized strategically.
 To drive preference, choice and build stronger brands and businesses.
 And the way to do that is to provide meaningful “value-for-me” vs “what-you-want-from-me” content across the entire brand journey.
 Think of it like two gears that engage one another to set things in motion.
 The more you give today’s social consumers the ability to efficiently and effectively move their lives forward, the more you’ll move your healthcare brand and business forward.